Zaptopod4001/ArrayHelper/README.md

 ## About
 I created Array Helper for myself for different personal Unity projects.
-These are pretty much work in progress.
+These helper methods are pretty much work in progress.

 ## Copyright